 Ex-Tulsa Cop’s Manslaughter Case Goes to Jury

 TULSA, Okla.
-(CN) – Jurors began deliberating the fate of white, former Tulsa police officer Betty Shelby on Wednesday after closing arguments on the eighth day of her racially charged manslaughter trial.
+(CN) – Jurors began deliberating the fate of Betty Shelby on Wednesday after closing arguments on the eighth day of the former Tulsa police officer’s racially charged manslaughter trial.

 Shelby, 43, faces up to life in state prison if convicted of first-degree manslaughter.
-She shot and killed an unarmed black motorist, Terence Crutcher, 40, in September last year as he refused to follow her commands and walked towards his disabled SUV in the middle of a street.
+The white officer shot and killed an unarmed black motorist, Terence Crutcher, 40, in September last year as he refused to follow her commands and walked toward his disabled SUV in the middle of a street.

 Police dashboard and helicopter video show Crutcher walking away from Shelby and her police cruiser with both arms in the air before he was shot.
 Shelby has insisted she did so out of fear he was reaching for a weapon inside the car.
 No weapon was found on Crutcher or in the car.